NikDevx/homebridge-philips-air/README.md

 This plugin is now using [py-air-control](https://github.com/rgerganov/py-air-control) directly to enable support for newer Philips connected air purifier models.

 ### Installation
-If you are using CoAP or Plain CoAP:
-1. Install pip and git using `sudo apt install python3-pip git`.
-2. Install py-air-control using `sudo pip3 install py-air-control`.
-3. Update CoAPthon3 using `sudo pip3 install -U git+https://github.com/Tanganelli/CoAPthon3@89d5173`.

-Plain CoAP users only will also need to do:
-1. Allow non-root to send pings using `echo "net.ipv4.ping_group_range=0 1000" | sudo tee -a /etc/sysctl.conf`.
-2. Update running sysctl configuration using `sudo sysctl -p`.

-All users will need to do:
-1. Install homebridge using `npm install -g homebridge`.
+1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
-2. Install this plugin using `npm install -g homebridge-philips-air`.
+2. Install this plugin using `npm install -g homebridge-philips-air --unsafe-perm`.
 3. Update your configuration file.
 See configuration sample below.

+If you have issues with the postinstall script from philips-air, you can follow the [manual post install steps](https://github.com/Sunoo/philips-air#manual-post-install-steps) for that package.

 ### Configuration
 Edit your `config.json` accordingly.
 Configuration sample: